Online Dental Nurse Courses – NEBDN Accredited Training UK

 NEBDN Dental Nurse Examination Process and Requirements

-The aim of the National Diploma examination is to assess knowledge and decision-making to demonstrate that the candidate’s understanding and competency show that they are safe to practice as a dental care professional.
+The aim of the examination is to assess knowledge and decision-making to demonstrate that the candidate’s understanding and competency show that they are safe to practice as a dental care professional.

-Part 1 is a written paper consisting of multiple-choice questions (MCQs) and extended matching questions (EMQs).
-Part 2 is a practical examination consisting of a series of objective structured clinical examinations (OSCEs) which are arranged in cubicles around a large room.
+Part 1 is a knowledge test consisting of multiple-choice questions (MCQs) and extended matching questions (EMQs).
+Part 2 is a practical examination consisting a Professional Discussion in scenario based environment.
 These clinical examinations are designed around simulated situations that you may commonly encounter in the workplace.

-Once you have passed Part 2 of the examination, you will be awarded the NEBDN National Diploma in Dental Nursing, and you will be eligible to apply for registration with the General Dental Council as a qualified dental nurse.
+Once you have passed Part 2 of the examination, you will be awarded the NEBDN Level 3 Diploma in Dental Nursing, and you will be eligible to apply for registration with the General Dental Council as a qualified dental nurse.

 What is a qualified dental nurse’s salary in the UK?